-Legal sports betting in Connecticut is just a matter of weeks away from going live.
+Legal sports betting in Connecticut is now live.

-With the federal government approving the amended tribal compacts in early September 2021, and with General Assembly’s Regulation Review Committee approving emergency regulations for regulated wagering just a few weeks earlier, the Nutmeg State expects for online sports betting to go live by October 2021.
+With the federal government approving the amended tribal compacts in early September 2021, and with General Assembly’s Regulation Review Committee approving emergency regulations for regulated wagering just a few weeks earlier, the Nutmeg State was able to launch legal sports wagering in September 2021.

 Gambling in Connecticut is split between two entities: tribal casinos and the Connecticut Lottery.
 The Mashantucket Pequot Tribal Nation operates Foxwoods Casino, while The Mohegan Tribe operates Mohegan Sun Casino.